 #FireNYPD for Ramarley Graham

-It's been close to 5 years since unarmed Ramarley Graham was killed by NYPD in what should have been the safety of his own home.
+It's been over 5 years since unarmed Ramarley Graham was killed by NYPD in what should have been the safety of his own home.
 There has been no meaningful discipline of any officers involved.
 No officers have been fired.
 Officer Richard Haste, who shot Ramarley and threatened his grandmother at gunpoint, has received close to $30,000 in NYPD raises since killing Ramarley.

 Unarmed Ramarley Graham was only 18 years old when NYPD officers unlawfully busted into his home and killed him - in front of his grandmother and 6 year old brother.
 NYPD officers engaged in misconduct every step of the way, including: